amalitsky/number-speller/README.md

 - `spellNumber(7598025)` > _seven million five hundred ninety eight thousand twenty five_
 - `spellNumber(900000000)` > _nine hundred million_

-This package doesn't use third party dependencies and can be used in a browser as well as nodeJs applications.
+Can be used in a browser as well and nodeJs applications.
 Witten in TypeScript and covered with [unit tests](/src/tests.ts).

 **[Online Demo](https://lab.amalitsky.com/projects/number-speller)**